-Sue: Wait, don’t tell me they’re supposed to be human bodies!
-Don’t be ridiculous.
+Sue: Don’t tell me they’re supposed to be human bodies!
+Don’t be ridiculous!

-I apologise.
-Like it’s somehow my fault that the director thought he could get away with littering mannequins all over the floor.
+I apologise profusely.
+Like it’s my fault the director thought he could get away with littering the set with mannequins.

-Sue: They must have run out of money at this point.
-Either that or the Cybermen can turn people into shop window dummies.
+Sue: They must have run out of money.
+Either that or the Cybermen can turn people into shop window dummies now.

-Sue: I like the Cybermats.
+Sue: I love the Cybermats.
 Cybermats are cool.
 The cats would love a Cybermat to play with.
-The doors are very impressive in this story, too – they are swishing together very fast, which makes for a nice change.
+The doors are very impressive in this story, too.
+They’re swishing together very quickly, which makes for a nice change.

-Meanwhile, on the planet Voga, two aliens are discussing the threat posed by Cybermen.
+Meanwhile, on the planet Voga, two aliens are talking about the Cybermen.

-Me: I love the way the Cybermen are just dropped casually into the conversation like that.
-There’s no attempt at all to hold them back as a surprise.
+Me: I love the way the Cybermen are dropped casually into the conversation like that.
+There’s no attempt to hold them back as a surprise, or anything like that.

 Sue: Er, the clue is in the title, Neil.

-Sue: Did he just say “your arse”?
-I’m sure he just mentioned his arse… Then again, it’s very hard to hear anything behind that stupid plastic mask.
-I’m not impressed with this lot, I have to say.
+Sue: Did he just call him “your arse”?
+I’m sure he just mentioned his arse.
+Then again, it’s hard to hear anything under their stupid masks.

-Meanwhile, back on the Nerva one of its crew, a man named Warner, is attacked by a Cybermat.
+Back on Nerva, a crew member named Warner is attacked by a Cybermat.

 Sue: Bloody hell!
 It’s the size of a snake!
 They’d make wonderful draft excluders.

-The Doctor describes the Cybermen as “total machine creatures”.
+The Doctor calls the Cybermen “total machine creatures”.